braze-inc/braze-docs/_docs/_partners/channel_extensions/workflow_automation/zendesk.md

 # Zendesk

-[Zendesk Support Suite](https://www.zendesk.com/support-suite/) (ZSS) offers businesses to have natural conversations with their customers through an omnichannel support, whether it’s email, chat, voice or social messaging apps.
-ZSS values customer support through tracking and prioritising interactions, allowing businesses to have a unified view of the customer through pulling in previous history too.
-Powerful tools such as a streamlined ticketing system allows businesses to reach out directly to customers with a personalised approach.
+[Zendesk Support Suite](https://www.zendesk.com/support-suite/) (ZSS) offers businesses the ability to have natural conversations with their customers through omnichannel support, using email, web chat, voice or social messaging apps.
+ZSS values customer support through tracking and prioritising interactions, allowing businesses to have a unified historical view of the customer.
+Powerful tools such as a streamlined ticketing system allow businesses to reach out directly to customers with a personalised approach.

 Braze offers capacity for a bi-directional server-to-server integration, utilising webhooks to sync support ticket data between Braze and Zendesk.

 ## Requirements